Sibylle-R/it-support-homelab/README.md

 ## Project 1: Active Directory – Base Setup

 ### Objective
-Set up a small Windows domain to get a better feeling for how Active Directory is actually used.
+Set up a small Windows domain to understand and get a better feeling for how it is actually used.

-### What I implemented
+### What I implemented so far
 - Created a Hyper-V virtual machine (DC01)
 - Installed Windows Server 2022
 - Set up an internal Hyper-V network
 - Basic server preparation before installing Active Directory

-### Relevance for IT Support
-Active Directory plays a big role in daily IT support.
-Many common issues like login problems, password resets or missing access are directly related to the domain controller.
+### Verification after Domain Promotion

+After the reboot, I verified that the server was successfully promoted to a Domain Controller:

+- Server name is set to DC01
+- Active Directory Users and Computers console is available
+- DNS Server role is installed and running
+- Domain services are active and accessible

+This confirmed that the domain controller is working as expected.

 ## What I learned so far
 - How important basic networking is for Active Directory